microsoft/vscode-docs/docs/remote/vsonline.md

 ## Customization

 Visual Studio Online's environments are fully customizable on a per project basis.
-This is accomplished by including a [devcontainer.json](/docs/remote/containers.md#creating-a-devcontainerjson-file) file in the project's repository.
+This is accomplished by including a `devcontainer.json` file in the project's repository, similar to VS Code [Remote Container](/docs/remote/containers.md) development.

 Example customizations include: